Skip to content

 Feeding and nutrition

-Feed your Ragamuffin cat a nutritious diet to fit their requirements, this should be informed by the breeder.
-Feed them the same at first but if you want to change the cat food, it’s best to do so gradually.
-They may be large cats, but make sure you don’t overfeed them.
-As they're not very active, they can easily become overweight.
+It’s important to feed your Ragamuffin a nutritious diet that has everything they need to stay healthy.
+If you’re buying a Ragamuffin kitten from a breeder, it’s best to keep them on the same food when you first bring them home.
+If you want to change the cat food, do so gradually so they can adjust.
+They may be large cats, but make sure you don’t overfeed your Ragamuffin.
+As they're not very active and can easily become overweight.

 Grooming

 Ragamuffin kittens are born white and their coat colour and patterns develop as they mature.
 Coats come in every colour and pattern, with and without white.
 All-white cats are rare and tend to be more in demand.
-Eye colour depends on the coat colour and can be different colours (called heterochromia).
+Eye colour depends on the coat colour and can be different colours.

 Ragamuffins are large cats with a hefty bone structure.
 Female cats are smaller than males and often have a fatty pad on their lower stomach.
 This is a perfectly normal feature of the breed, not a sign of being overweight.

 The Ragamuffin cat’s characteristics can be placid and lazy, so they need to be encouraged to exercise.
-Provide them with interactive toys such as laser lights, fishing rod toys, etc. to keep them in shape.
-And make sure that you spend time playing with them every day.
+Provide them with daily exercise and interactive toys such as laser lights and fishing rod toys to keep them in shape.

 Training

 Ragamuffins are intelligent and can be trained to play fetch and walk on a lead if you wish.
-Not being street-smart, it might be best to get them used to being on a lead so you can take them outside and have some peace of mind.
-They will pick up toilet, or litter training quickly.
+Not being street-smart, it might be best to get them used to being on a lead so you can take them outside safely.
+Trips outside will give your Ragamuffin more variety and increase their exercise.
+They will also pick up litter training quickly.

 Temperament and behaviour

 Ragamuffin cats are easy to handle, affectionate and thrive on attention.
-And often described as feline, cuddly teddy bears.
-They’re a sociable breed and form strong bonds with their owner and will love nothing more than to be held in your arms or sit on your lap.
-Ragamuffin cat’s temperament tends to be gentle and they’re best suited to being kept as an indoor cat.
+They are often described as feline cuddly teddy bears.
+They’re a gentle, sociable breed who form strong bonds with their owner and will love nothing more than to be held in your arms or sit on your lap.

-Ragamuffins don’t have a high prey drive so you can be comforted knowing that they won’t be leaving any unexpected presents for you
+If they are allowed outside, Ragamuffins don’t have a high prey drive so you can be comforted knowing that they won’t be leaving any unexpected presents for you.

 Common health problems

 The Ragamuffin is considered a healthy breed.
 There are no documented breed-related problems.
 However, until 2006, outcrosses with Persian and Ragdoll breeds were allowed.
 This means that they could have health issues inherited from these breeds.
-They can be affected by conditions such as polycystic kidney disease and hypertrophic cardiomyopathy.
-Taking out Ragamuffin cat insurance will mean that any health conditions will be covered.
+Taking out pet insurance will mean that any health conditions will be covered.

 Autosomal Dominant Polycystic kidney disease (AD-PKD)